Hey, Coach: What’s the deal with Chocolate Milk?

 Let’s break it down.
 As we talked about last week in the article about Proteins, Fats, and Carbohydrates, when we exercise, we are breaking down muscle tissue.
 This muscle can only repair with the help of rest and good nutrition, which is especially important in the meals eaten directly before and after training, to fuel and re-fuel those muscles.
 The two key types of recovery foods are proteins, which help repair and rebuild muscle, and carbohydrates, which provide the quickest way to refuel after training or racing by sending glycogen (energy) straight to those muscles.
 The combination of protein and carbohydrates in a snack or meal eaten immediately after you finish practice or racing for the day helps you recover from one training session and prepares your body for the next one.

-The shutterstock_245088283sooner you eat after training, the sooner the muscles can begin to repair and your energy (glycogen) stores can be replenished.
+The sooner you eat after training, the sooner the muscles can begin to repair and your energy (glycogen) stores can be replenished.
 This becomes increasingly important with a shorter duration to the next event or training session, or for athletes who are trying to put on mass and strength.
 Eat a snack within 30 minutes to an hour after training to immediately refill energy in the muscles, then eat your next meal about two hours you finish the workout.
 The primary focus should be carbohydrate with a small amount of protein (a ratio of about 3:1 or 4:1 carbohydrates to protein) to help muscle recovery, repair, and promote muscle growth.

 So, what’s the deal with chocolate milk, and why is it the “perfect” recovery food?
 Chocolate milk is made up of mostly carbohydrates (the main molecule in milk is lactose, milk sugar, and all sugars are digested in the body as carbohydrates), and some protein.
 This makes chocolate milk an ideal post-training snack because of its ratio of carbohydrate to protein, about 3 or 4:1, which is exactly the ratio you want in the post-workout training snack window to maximize recovery.
 Plus, since chocolate milk is a liquid, it is much easier digested than solid food.
 You should make sure to eat a full meal (with more protein and carbohydrates!) within two hours of finishing your workout to make sure your body is fully recovered for the next practice.